 Center for Cultural Enrichment (CCE)

 The Center for Cultural Enrichment (CCE), located in Witte Residence Hall, is a multi-use space where all students are welcomed.
-The friendly atmosphere is a great place to study, attend a program, relax, cook, or hang out when you need a break from the busy day.
+The friendly atmosphere is a great place to study, attend a program, relax, cook, or hang out when you need a break from a busy day.
 CCE staff provide support and connections for international students, lesbian, gay, bisexual, transgender, and queer (LGBTQ+) students, and students of color who may feel isolated because they are numerically small populations on campus.
 If you have questions regarding campus resources, housing, how to get involved, or multicultural issues, CCE staff is there to provide support and assistance.

 The mission of the CCE is to provide a safe and all-inclusive space that brings to life the Residence Life core values of academics, diversity, community, and involvement.
 We achieve this mission through outreach, programming, and promoting diversity of thought.
 We strive toward social justice, as well as seek a holistic approach to it by embracing all races, ethnicities, sexual orientations, gender expressions, religions, classes, abilities, or any other aspects of identity we hold.